LyteNyte Grid logo for light mode. Links back to the documentation home page.

 • Styling was their way or no way.
 We were forced to adopt unfamiliar styling systems just to make things look half-decent, adding yet another layer of complexity.

 • Bundle sizes were obscene.
-Grid libraries ballooned app load times by 1-3 seconds.
-That's not just technical debt; it's user abandonment in disguise.
+Grid libraries ballooned app load times by 1-3 seconds, sometimes longer.

 So… We patched, duct-taped, forked, and cursed.
 Over time, our quick fixes turned into long-term liabilities.
 Technical debt grew.
 Dev velocity dropped.
 Maintenance costs soared.
 All because the tools we relied on couldn’t keep up.